-It is the purpose of the Company to engage in the retail sale of marijuana.
+It is the purpose of the Company to engage in cultivation of marijuana, processing and extraction of marijuana, and retail sale of marijuana.
 The foregoing purposes and activities will be interpreted as examples only and not as limitations, and nothing therein shall be deemed as prohibiting the Company from extending its activities to any related or otherwise permissible lawful business purpose which may become necessary, profitable or desirable for the furtherance of the company objectives expressed above.